mitchellgordon95/mitchellgordon95.github.io/_posts/2020-01-13-do-we-really-need-model-compression.md

 Update 1/22/2020: Apparently Tensorflow 2.0 comes with [mixed precision training](https://www.tensorflow.org/guide/keras/mixed_precision) out of the box now, which is pretty sick (assuming you have modern DL accelerators).

+Update 4/25/2020: One of my questions has [been answered](https://ai.facebook.com/blog/training-with-quantization-noise-for-extreme-model-compression/) by FAIR: what kind of regularization induces quantizability?
+Answer: just add quantization noise!
+Kind of a Gordonian knot answer, but still valid.

 ---